pmatiello/mockfn/README.md

 ## Quirks and Limitations

-While `providing` and `verifying` calls can be nested, all required stubs and expectations for a single mock must be defined in the same call.
+While `providing` and `verifying` calls can be nested, all required stubs and expectations for a single mock must be defined within the same call.
 Mocking a function in an inner `providing` or `verifying` call will override any definitions made in the outer scope for the tests being run in the inner scope.